Xcode Tutorial for Beginners

 You’ll visit the project properties screen quite a bit during the process of building your app.
 In this screen, you can configure things like:

-• Set the minimum required iOS version that your app can be install on
+• Set the minimum required iOS version that your app can be installed on.

 • There’s a lot more!